d0ubs/dotfiles/.config/awesome/README.md

 ## AwesomeWM configuration: File structure
 Following github/elenapan structure, I have split my `rc.lua` into multiple files for organization purposes.

-+ The `noodle` directory contains widgets that usually take up more than 50 lines of code.
++ The `widgets` directory contains the widgets

-+ The `evil` directory contains daemons (processes that run in the background) which emit system info.
++ The `evil` directory contains daemons (processes that run in the background) which emit signals that are used in widgets.

    They provide an easy way of writing widgets that rely on external information.
 All you need to do is subscribe to the signal a daemon provides.
    No need to remember which shell command gives you the necessary info or bother about killing orphan processes.
 Evil takes care of everything.

-+ In `themes` you can find a directory for each available theme.

-   Such a directory should include at least a `theme.lua` and optionally icons, wallpaper, and whatever asset you need that is theme-specific.

-+ In `bars` you can find a `.lua` file for each available bar or bar group.
++ `themes` contains theme configuration, pictures and icons.

++ `bars` contain the sidebar lua code

 ## Basic keybinds